 Beware of the Bright Red Flag

-The biggest red flag is someone that waits extended periods of time between responses (days to weeks).
-People that are committed to this process tend to be responsive and make themself available.
-People that are looking for a partner are not wanting a pen pal.
+Endless messaging is trickier to spot, because when you’re talking to someone all the time it can feel like you’re making progress.
+But the truth is that people who are really looking for a partner don’t want a pen pal.
 Limit your messaging to a couple of days and then find a time to meet in person (in public), that way you don’t waste time messaging someone for weeks only to find out that there is no real connection when face to face.

 Dealbreakers – What Matters Most

-If you are looking for a serious relationship, a long-term commitment, you have to be honest with yourself about what works and doesn’t work for you.
-To say, “Oh, I can grow to love that about them,” or “It’s not that big of deal, really” will only hurt you in the long run.
+If you are looking for a serious relationship, you have to be honest with yourself about what works and doesn’t work for you.
+To say, “Oh, I can grow to love that about them,” or “It’s not that big of a deal, really” will only hurt you in the long run.

 Dating More Than One Person at a Time